GustavoE83/example_repo/README.md

 author is Gustavo

-this replo is an example for p8105.
+this repo is an example for p8105.